Francesco Forgione (politician)

 Francesco Forgione (born August 15, 1960, in Catanzaro, Italy), is a former member of the Italian Chamber of Deputies and the Communist Refoundation Party.
 He was chairman of the Antimafia Commission in 2006–2008.

-Forgione served as the primary inspiration for the song 'Francesco' written in 2023, released in 2025 by singer-songwriter Bug Hunter, first featured on an episode of the podcast Jam Mechanics after given a prompt to write a song based on a random Wikipedia page chosen through WikiRoulette.
-I wonder if he thinks about it.
+On 20th October, 2023, Musician Bug Hunter wrote a song based on the single line entry of Francesco Forgione in the Podcast Jam Mechanics (Season one, episode one).
+The song with inspiration drawn from the Wikipedia entry became popular among fans, however it is unknown if the subject of the song is aware of its existence.